Dana Brooke

-Ashley Mae Sebera (born November 29, 1988) is an American professional wrestler, bodybuilder, gymnast, fitness competitor, and model.
-She is signed to WWE, where she performs on the Raw brand under the ring name Dana Brooke and is a fifteen-time 24/7 Champion.
+Ashley Mae Sebera (born November 29, 1988) is an American retired professional wrestler, She is signed to Total Nonstop Action Wrestling (TNA) as a producer, where she previously worked as Ash By Elegance.
+She is best known for her time in WWE as Dana Brooke.

-In July 2013, Sebera signed a contract with WWE and was assigned to WWE Performance Center and developmental brand NXT in Orlando, Florida.
-After allying herself with Emma before being promoted on the WWE's main roster in 2016, where she began allying herself with Charlotte Flair and then with "Titus Worldwide" alongside Apollo Crews and Titus O'Neil.
-Brooke began appearing more frequently following her move to SmackDown in 2019, and where she was placed in a program alongside Lacey Evans, feuding with Bayley and Sasha Banks.

-That same year Brooke also re-signed with the WWE for an additional five years.
-In 2020, Brooke returned to the Raw brand, where she formed a tag-team with Mandy Rose until Rose was sent back to NXT.
+In July 2013, Sebera signed a contract with WWE and was assigned to the WWE Performance Center and the developmental brand NXT in Orlando, Florida.
+She allied herself with Emma before being promoted to the main roster on Raw in 2016, where she began allying herself with Charlotte Flair and then with Titus Worldwide alongside Apollo Crews and Titus O'Neil.
+She began appearing more frequently following her move to SmackDown in 2019, where she was placed in a program alongside Lacey Evans, feuding with Bayley and Sasha Banks.
+That same year, she re-signed with WWE for an additional five years.
+In 2020, she returned to the Raw brand and formed a tag team with Mandy Rose until Rose was sent back to NXT.
+She then went onto win the 24/7 Champion fifteen times before the belt was retired.
+In June 2023, she began appearing in NXT again until she was released from her WWE contract in September.
+In January 2024, she signed with TNA and wrestled as a heel character often accompanied by a manager, George Iceman.
+She later formed "The Elegance Brand" with Heather and M by Elegance and went onto win the TNA Knockouts World Tag Team Championship and later won the TNA Knockouts World Championship.
+She vacated the title due to an undisclosed reason and retired from professional wrestling.

 Early life

 Ashley Mae Sebera was born on November 29, 1988, in the Cleveland suburb of Seven Hills, Ohio.

-Sebera started working as a diver and gymnastics that transitioned into bodybuilding and fitness competition for 18 years until she discontinued after severely injuring both her ankles.
-In early 2011, Sebera graduated from Kent State University (KSU), earning a major degree of fashion, merchandising and design, and a minor degree of business administration.
+Sebera started working as a diver and gymnast for 18 years until she discontinued after severely injuring both her ankles.
+She then transitioned into bodybuilding and fitness competition In early 2011, Sebera graduated from Kent State University (KSU), earning a major degree of fashion, merchandising and design, and a minor degree of business administration.
 She used her fashion qualification to open her own boutique.

 Bodybuilding and fitness career

-After she held several championships in the National Physique Committee (NPC), and earned a pro card at the International Federation of BodyBuilding & Fitness (IFBB) between 2011 and 2012, Sebera competed at the Arnold Classic, including finishing on the twelfth in 2013, finishing on the thirteenth in 2015, and finishing on the fourteenth in 2016.
+After she held several championships in the National Physique Committee (NPC), and earned a pro card at the International Federation of BodyBuilding & Fitness (IFBB) between 2011 and 2012, Sebera competed at the Arnold Classic, including finishing twelfth in 2013, finishing thirteenth in 2015, and finishing fourteenth in 2016.